openstack/cliff/docs/source/show_commands.rst

 =======

-The :class:`cliff.show.ShowOne` base class API extends :class:`Command` to add a :func:`get_data` method.
-Subclasses should provide a :func:`get_data` implementation that returns a two member tuple containing a tuple with the names of the columns in the dataset and an iterable that contains the data values associated with those names.
+The :class:`cliff.show.ShowOne` base class API extends :class:`Command` to allow :func:`take_action` to return data to be formatted using a user-selectable formatter.
+Subclasses should provide a :func:`take_action` implementation that returns a two member tuple containing a tuple with the names of the columns in the dataset and an iterable that contains the data values associated with those names.
 See the description of :ref:`the file command in the demoapp
 <demoapp-show>` for details.